andreyromancev/go-conventions/README.md

 * Comment shoud be a complete sentence and end with a `.`.

 ## Testing
+* Unit tests should be in the same package.
-* Unit tests should not use tested unit methods to prepare test data.
+* Unit tests should be black box (except when a certain test case cannot be achieved via black box).

 ## External tooling
 * `go:generate` commands should be declared one line before godoc for type.